angelim/snowly/README.md

 ### Features

 With Snowly you can use [Json Schemas](http://spacetelescope.github.io/understanding-json-schema/) to define more expressive event requirements.
 Aside from assuring that you're fully compatible with the snowplow protocol, you can go even further and extend it with a set of more specific rules.
+Snowly emulates both cloudfront and closure collectors and will handle its differences automatically.

 Use cases: